 - State the name of the person upon whom (initiator), and an address at which, notice of the outcome of the petition request can be given

 - Be respectful and temperate in its language and not contain language disrespectful to Council

 - Not have any letters or other documents attached to it, however a covering letter is permissible.

 The City is unable to accept online petitions as they do not conform to the above requirements.

 To prepare a petition, please use the Petition of Electors form.

 Lead petitioners can hand deliver their petition to the Chief Executive Officer at the City’s Administration Centre, or present it to a City of Joondalup Elected Member.

-The petition will be received formally at the next available ordinary Council meeting.
-Once formally received by Council, the petition will be referred to the Chief Executive Officer and the City’s Administration for investigation.
-The City will inform the lead petitioner of the action proposed in dealing with the petition, which may involve having a report prepared for a future meeting of Council for its consideration.
+Should the petition be formally received by Council, the petition will be referred to the Chief Executive Officer and the City’s Administration for investigation.
+The City will inform the lead petitioner of the decision of the Council in relation to the petition, including any action proposed, which may involve having a report prepared for a future meeting of Council for its consideration.

 During the COVID-19 (Coronavirus) pandemic, the City will follow the public health advice from the State Government and the WA Department of Health which may restrict public attendance at the City of Joondalup meetings.
 In such situations, information will be published in the relevant meeting agenda and advice will be posted on the City’s website.